barrycommins/prometheus-eureka-spring-boot-demo/Readme.md

 One for monitoring metrics via the application's /actuator/prometheus endpoint, the other for monitoring the application via the blackbox exporter, which pings the application's /actuator/health endpoint.

-This isn't entirely necessary, but is sometimes useful to probe and application both internally and externally.
+This isn't entirely necessary, but is sometimes useful to probe an application both internally (whitebox monitoring) and externally (blackbox monitoring).